vippsas/vipps-developers/faqs/landing-page-faq.md

 See:
 [Skip landing page](../common-topics/landing-page.md#skip-landing-page)

-## How can I check if I have skipLandingPage activated?
+## How can I check if I have `skipLandingPage` activated?

-Vipps can no longer manually check this for merchant or partners.

-All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check if a sales unit has `skipLandingPage` enabled for all their sales units under the "Utvikler" menu item.
+All merchants can log in on [portal.vipps.no](https://portal.vipps.no) and check if a sales unit has `skipLandingPage` enabled for all their sales units under the *Utvikler* menu item.

 You can also find information on how to activate `skipLandingPage` there.

-If you are a partner and want to check a merchant, see the [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/).
+If you are a partner and want to check for a merchant, see the [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/).

 If you are a partner and do not yet use the Management API, you can ask the